 From the outset, the hallucination theory is beset with problems.
 First, we now know that anticipation and expectation play a crucial role in the occurrence of hallucinations.
 This, by itself, makes the disciples poor candidates for such experiences.
 The disciples were understandably depressed, sorrowful, and deeply grieved as their beloved leader had been violently taken from them and executed.
 All four gospels describe the disciples as not expecting to see Jesus resurrected.
 In fact, some doubted even after Jesus appeared to them (Matthew 28:16–17)!
 It does not seem that any of Jesus’ disciples were in the proper mindset to be likely candidates for hallucinations.

 Second, the diversity of the appearances makes hallucinations an unlikely explanation.
 Jesus appeared to numerous individuals under various circumstances and locales.
 He appeared both indoors and outdoors.
 He appeared not just on one particular day but over a period of weeks.
 He appeared to people of different backgrounds and personality types.

 Still more problems remain.
-Jesus not only appeared to His disciples but to His skeptical brother James (1 Corinthians 15:7), as well as Saul of Tarsus (later to become the Apostle Paul), a self-professed enemy of the Christian faith.
-How likely is it that these two would also have individual hallucinations of a resurrected Jesus of whom they had no previous commitment?
+Jesus not only appeared to His disciples but to His skeptical brother James (1 Corinthians 15:7), who had earlier refused to believe in Jesus (John 7:5).
+How likely is it that he and Jude and others like them would also have individual hallucinations of a resurrected Jesus to whom they had no previous commitment?

-Hallucinations, by themselves, cannot begin to explain all of the data.
-When all of these factors are taken into account, the Hallucination Theory crumbles under the weight of the facts.
+Hallucinations, by themselves, cannot begin to explain all the data.
+When all of these factors are taken into account, the hallucination theory crumbles under the weight of the facts.
 The Christian can remain confident that Christ has risen!